The Shadow Brokers: NSA insider threat

-Theory on ties to Russia
+Alleged Russian ties

 Edward Snowden stated on Twitter on August 16, 2016 that "circumstantial evidence and conventional wisdom indicates Russian responsibility" and that the leak "is likely a warning that someone can prove responsibility for any attacks that originated from this malware server" summarizing that it looks like "somebody sending a message that an escalation in the attribution game could get messy fast".

 The New York Times put the incident in the context of the Democratic National Committee cyber attacks and hacking of the Podesta emails.
 As US intelligence agencies were contemplating counter-attacks, the Shadow Brokers code release was to be seen as a warning: "Retaliate for the D.N.C., and there are a lot more secrets, from the hackings of the State Department, the White House and the Pentagon, that might be spilled as well.
 One senior official compared it to the scene in The Godfather where the head of a favorite horse is left in a bed, as a warning."

-In 2019, David Aitel, a computer scientist formerly employed by the NSA, summarized the situation with: "I don’t know if anybody knows other than the Russians.
-And we don’t even know if it’s the Russians.
-We don’t know at this point; anything could be true."
+In 2019, David Aitel, a computer scientist formerly employed by the NSA, summarized the situation with: "I don't know if anybody knows other than the Russians.
+And we don't even know if it's the Russians.
+We don't know at this point; anything could be true."